Home > overview analytical services > SEM // Asbestos analysis

 Analysis of filters from ambient air and workplace measurements, analysis of liquids on asbestos and man-made mineral fibres

-Analysis of measuring filters (air, liquids) for asbestos and man-made mineral fibres according to guidelines VDI 3492 / VDI 3861 part 2 / BGI 505-46 / ISO 14966
+Evaluation of measuring filters (air, water) for asbestos and artificial mineral fibres in accordance with the guidelines VDI 3492/VDI 3861 Bl.
+2/BGI 505-46/ISO 14966

 price list asbestos analysis ambient air, liquids